Eco-Power Stadium: East Stand

 The East Stand is sponsored by Donasonic.
 The area of the East Stand towards the South East corner is the Families area sponsored by First Bus Ltd. and is known as the "First" Families Stand.

 West Stand

 This is the main match-day reception area with the stand sponsored by Red Viking Rail, and is known as the "James Coppinger West Stand", after former Doncaster Rovers player James Coppinger.

 South Stand

 The South Stand, popularly known as the Black Bank, is sponsored by Polypipe.
-For Doncaster Rovers matches this is the stand that houses the Black Bank (the ultras group of Doncaster Rovers supporters) and is decorated with flags and banners on match days, widely known for creating a fantastic atmosphere.
+For Doncaster Rovers matches this is the stand that houses the Black Bank (the ultras group of Doncaster Rovers supporters) and is decorated with flags and banners on match days, known for trying to create an atmosphere.

 North Stand

-The North Stand is sponsored by Corsan.
+The North Stand is sponsored by Pass Logistics.
 The North Stand area closest to the East Stand is the usual location of visiting fans.
 Depending on the numbers of visitors, the availability of seats in this area are expanded westwards to meet demand.